Characterizing divergence and thickness in right-angled Coxeter groups: Main theorems

 Before proving Theorem \ref{intro_thm:div}, we first define $\Gamma$--complete words.
 These words were first defined in \cite{Dani-Thomas} and are also utilized in \cite{Levcovitz-div}.
 The periodic geodesic we construct to prove Theorem~\ref{intro_thm:div} will have its label be the concatenation of $\Gamma$--complete words.
+Recall that given a graph $\Gamma$, the \emph{complement graph $\Gamma^c$} is the graph with the same vertex set as $\Gamma$ and where distinct vertices of $\Gamma^c$ are adjacent if and only if they are not adjacent in $\Gamma$.